mathieu-aubin/video-dl/jekyll/index.md

 ### url

-The value should be the URL of the video to download.
+The value should be the percent-encoded URL of the video to download.
 The response will be a list of URLS with the corresponding quality name, format, size and dimension.

 Example: